-A popular year-round tourist destination, Leavenworth is an attractive, small town nestled in the gorgeous Cascade Mountains.
+A popular year round tourist destination, Leavenworth is an attractive, small town nestled in the gorgeous Cascade Mountains.
 Once a logging town, Leavenworth took a hit when the industry went bust, and in order to revitalize the area, a decision was made to reinvent the town as a Bavarian-inspired village.
-Today, guests will find Bavarian-style storefronts and an ambiance that is brimming with old-world charm.
-No matter which season tourists visit, they will find many things to capture their interest whether sampling delicious, authentic German cuisine, participating in festivals, such as the Maifest — a Bavarian celebration of spring — or engaging in outdoor adventures, including mountain biking, skiing, and hiking.
+Today, guests will find Bavarian-style storefronts and an ambiance that is brimming with old world charm.
+No matter which season tourists visit, they will find many things to capture their interest whether sampling delicious, authentic German cuisine, participating in festivals, such as the Maifest, a Bavarian celebration of spring, or engaging in outdoor adventures, including mountain biking, skiing, and hiking.

-Often referred to as ‘Little Norway on the Fjord,’ Poulsbo is a lovely town found on Liberty Bay in Western Washington.
-Deemed an authentic Norwegian community, the town exudes charm and friendliness that will appeal to many people.
-The historic downtown is perfect for roaming and discovering mouthwatering bakeries, art and craft galleries, murals and specialty shops.
-The surrounding area offers lush parks where visitors can enjoy a relaxing picnic and a scenic waterfront that can be explored via kayak, canoe, or paddleboat.
+Often referred to as Little Norway on the Fjord, Poulsbo is a lovely town found on Liberty Bay in Western Washington.
+Deemed an authentic Norwegian community, the town exudes charm and friendliness.
+The historic downtown is perfect for roaming and discovering bakeries, art and craft galleries, murals and specialty shops.
+The surrounding area has lush parks where visitors can enjoy a relaxing picnic and a scenic waterfront that can be explored via kayak, canoe, or paddleboat.
 Proud of their heritage, Poulsbo hosts several events throughout the year, such as the Viking Fest, celebrating their ancestry.